hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step2-clone.md

 > If the tree command reports `The program 'tree' is currently not installed.` then this specific instance of Katacoda did not start correctly.
 This is a known issue that occasionally appears.
 Simply restart this scenario to get a new, and hopefully correct Katacoda instance and return here.

 You can also browse and the files by selecting files in the directory list and code editor above the command line.
-In the following steps you will be using the editor and copy/paste features to modify this skeleton code.
+In the following steps, you will be using the editor and copy/paste features to modify this skeleton code.